Stuycs-K/final-project-09-ng-jason-vuong-carmin/README.md

 <b>The Moggers</b>

 ## Overview
-We implemented a cipher called the <b>chaocipher</b>.
+We implemented a cipher called the <b>chaocipher</b> (a further explanation of the chaocipher will be provided in ```PRESENTATION.md```).
 This is a cipher that doesn't need computers, however it is helpful to use a computer to perform the cipher quickly and do the visualizations.

 We decided to split the project up into three main parts: the cipher, the visualization, and the TryHackMe.
 After we finished the cipher part, we decided to create a program that takes in bytes for the key inputs.
 We decided to extrapolate the chaocipher to an arbitrary keylength, and that has become the basis for Task 2 of our THM.